Community ‘really sombre’ after two children pronounced dead at a house in Stafford, neighbour says

 The local community is “really sombre” after two children died at a house in Stafford, a neighbour who came to lay flowers at the scene has said.

-Two-year-old Meraj Ul Zahra and three-year-old Abdul Momin Alfaateh were pronounced dead at a house in Corporation Street after Staffordshire Police were called at around 7.30am on Sunday.
+Two-year-old Meraj Ul Zahra and three-year-old Abdul Momin Alfaateh were pronounced dead at a house in Corporation Street after Staffordshire Police were called at around 7.30am yesterday (Sunday).

 A 43-year-old woman from the Stafford area was arrested on suspicion of murder in connection with their deaths and is in police custody.